How Distance Education Works

 Classes are held September through May.

-There is no difference in the work load or grading for accredited versus non-accredited homework.
-But according to AdvancEd policy, accredited students must turn all designated homework in to the teacher for grading and complete and pass a once-a-semester proctored test in each class.
-Non-accredited students may correct their own assignments or have their parents correct it.
+There is no difference in the workload or grading for accredited versus non-accredited homework.
+But according to AdvancEd policy, accredited students must turn all designated homework into the teacher for grading and complete and pass a once-a-semester proctored test in each class.
+Non-accredited students may correct their own assignments or have their parents correct them.
 There is a $20 per class difference in tuition cost due to accreditation fees.